JETSCAPE/STAT/README.md

 Get start with Python and Machine Learning
 ------------------------------------------

 This is the version tailored for the JetScape Winter School 2019.
 It is writen in Python 3.
-For scientific computing with Python, we recommand reading the Scipy Lecture Notes available online [](https://www.scipy-lectures.org/), especially section 1.3 NumPy and 1.4 Matplotlib for array manipulations and plotting functions.
+For scientific computing with Python, we recommand reading the Scipy Lecture Notes available [online](https://www.scipy-lectures.org/), especially section 1.3 NumPy and 1.4 Matplotlib for array manipulations and plotting functions.
 You are also encouraged to explore the documentation of the [scikit-learn](https://scikit-learn.org/stable/) library for Machine Learning in Python.